Associate Professor of Law

 Noah Weisbord, “The 1990s and the Use of Force: Anxiety, Realignment and New Justifications,” 22 (1) Global Change, Peace & Security 129 (February 2010)

-Noah Weisbord, “Civil Society and the Crime of Aggression,” in [The Official Commentary on the Completed Crime of Aggression], Claus Kress and Stefan Barriga, eds.
-(Cambridge University Press, forthcoming 2013).
+Noah Weisbord, “Civil Society and the Crime of Aggression,” in A Commentary on the Crime of Aggression, Claus Kress and Stefan Barriga, eds.
+(Cambridge University Press, forthcoming 2014/2015)

-Noah Weisbord, “War Crimes,” in International Crime and Justice, Mangai Natarajan, ed.
-(Cambridge University Press, 2011) (with Carla Reyes)
+Noah Weisbord and Carla Reyes, “War Crimes,” in International Crime and Justice, Mangai Natarajan, ed.
+(Cambridge University Press, 2011)

 Noah Weisbord, “International Justice: From the Twilight to the Dawn?
 ICC Prosecutor Moreno Ocampo at McGill University,” Confronting Genocide, René Provost and Payam Akhavan, eds.
 (Springer, 2010)